Welcome to the Computers Made Easy Book Series website

 Clipchamp Video Editor Made Easy

-Even though Microsoft Excel is a very powerful program, I will be sticking with the basics so you can learn how to use the major features of Excel and not get overwhelmed by all the advanced tasks you can perform.
+Even though Google Sheets is a very powerful app, I will be sticking with the basics so you can learn how to use the major features of Sheets and not get overwhelmed by all the advanced tasks you can perform.
 I will discuss some of the more advanced features just because I think they are important to at least be aware of.
-Then once you become proficient with the basics, you can then branch out and learn some of the other features if you choose to do so.
+Then once you become proficient with the basics, you can branch out and learn some of the other features if you choose to do so